Glossary of Terms

 SimoTime Enterprises makes no warranty or representations about the suitability of the software, documentation or learning material for any purpose.
 It is provided "AS IS" without any expressed or implied warranty, including the implied warranties of merchantability, fitness for a particular purpose and non-infringement.
 SimoTime Enterprises shall not be liable for any direct, indirect, special or consequential damages resulting from the loss of use, data or projects, whether in an action of contract or tort, arising out of or in connection with the use or performance of this software, documentation or training material.

 This section includes links to documents with additional information that are beyond the scope and purpose of this document.
+The first group of documents may be available from a local system or via an internet connection, the second group of documents will require an internet connection.

 Note: The latest versions of the SimoTime Documents and Program Suites are available on the Internet and may be accessed using the icon.
 If a user has a SimoTime Enterprise License the Documents and Program Suites may be available on a local server and accessed using the icon.